Nonparametric Gaussian Mixture Models for the Multi-Armed Bandit: Evaluation

+We compare the performance of \texttt{Nonparametric TS} to the \texttt{LinearGaussian TS} in~\cite{ip-Agrawal2013a}, which correctly assumes the true underlying contextual linear Gaussian model $Y_{t,a}\sim \N{Y|\theta_a^\top x_t, \sigma_a^2}$, and computes posterior updates in closed form.

+In Figure~\ref{fig:linear_gaussian_oracle} in the next page, we show cumulative regret for several parameterizations of multi-armed, $\A=(2,3,4,5)$, contextual linear Gaussian bandits, with two-dimensional contexts randomly drawn from a uniform distribution: $x_{i,t}\sim\U{0,1}$, $i\in\{0,1\}$, $t\in \Natural$.

-Results for different parameterizations of contextual linear Gaussian MAB settings (provided in Section~\ref{asec:evaluation_linearGaussian} of the Appendix) show that the proposed method attains same cumulative regret than the Thompson sampling in~\cite{j-Agrawal2012}, which correctly assumes the true underlying contextual linear Gaussian model, and can compute posterior updates in closed form.
-That is, the proposed nonparametric Thompson sampling method is as good as the analytical alternative: the per-arm posterior densities quickly converge to the true unknown distribution, incurring in no additional regret.
+Across all parameterizations, \texttt{Nonparametric TS} attains cumulative regret comparable (both in expectation and in volatility) to that of the Oracle TS, \ie \texttt{LinearGaussian TS}: \texttt{Nonparametric TS} matches the performance of the analytical linear Gaussian posterior Thompson sampling, even as it nonparametrically estimates the unknown, true reward distribution.
+The proposed nonparametric method is as good as the analytical, Oracle alternative when there is no model mismatch: the per-arm nonparametric predictive posterior quickly converges to the true unknown distribution, incurring in minimal additional regret when compared to the analytical \texttt{Oracle TS}.